 Shortly afterwards, Khachanov was invited to exhibit his work in Berlin.
 In the face of the Kiev Academy’s refusal to hand over the artwork—which had been partially destroyed—Artists at Risk (AR) wrote an open letter, co-signed by Aki Kaurismäki among others (https://artistsatrisk.org/2019/02/14/open-letter-to-naoma-return-the-work-of-spartak-khachanov/).
 The work was finally released and exhibited in Berlin.
 Khachanov was nevertheless expelled from the Kiev Academy for making and exhibiting “immoral” artworks.

 In face of Ukrainian nationalists’ allegations that he represents anti-Ukrainian sentiments, Khachanov maintains that he in no way sympathizes with separatist, pro-Russian or any other anti-Ukrainian sentiments, but simply wishes to express his anti-militarism and pacifism.

-Spartak Khachanov is an Artists-at-Risk (AR) Resident co-hosted by Perpetuum Mobile – PM (PM) and HIAP – Helsinki International Artist Programme on the island of Suomenlinna, Helsinki.
-His residency is co-funded by Nordic Culture Point-Nordisk kulturkontakt as part of the “Immigré Artists and Artists at Risk” 3-year network project.
+From January to April Spartak Khachanov was an Artists-at-Risk (AR) Resident co-hosted by Perpetuum Mobile (PM) and HIAP on the island of Suomenlinna, Helsinki.

 Artists at Risk’s AR–Safe Haven Helsinki is curated by Perpetuum Mobile (PM) and co-hosted by PM and HIAP–Helsinki International Artists Programme on the island of Suomenlinna.
 It is funded by the Division of Culture and Leisure of the City of Helsinki.